vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 focus to finishing the server migration work.
 Q4 2024 was a bit busy with stuff and I wasn't able to make as much progress as I would have liked.
-This is something that is not super-time-intensive (as of end of 2024, only one timeline is out of date) so I expect to be on top of this in Q1 2025 and going forward.
+This is something that is not super-time-intensive (as of end of 2024, only one timeline is out of date) so I expected to be on top of this in Q1 2025 and going forward.
+However, 2025 was a rough year, so I am deferring this now to around March 2026.

-### Work that has synergies with DLW work, and resultant EA Forum posts in 2024 or later
+### Work that has synergies with DLW work, and resultant EA Forum posts in 2026 or later

 I want to work on a bunch of timelines in the timelines wiki that have synergies with the work I'm doing on DLW.
 While doing this, the